Santa Susana Mountains

-The Santa Susana Mountains are a transverse range of mountains in Southern California, north of the city of Los Angeles, in the United States.
+The Santa Susana Mountains are a transverse range of mountains in Southern California, United States, north of the city of Los Angeles.
 The range runs east-west, separating the San Fernando and Simi valleys on its south from the Santa Clara River Valley to the north and the Santa Clarita Valley to the northeast.
 The Oxnard Plain is to the west of the Santa Susana Mountains.

 Description

 Geography

 The Newhall Pass separates the Santa Susana Mountains from the San Gabriel Mountains to the east.
 Newhall Pass is the major north-south connection between the San Fernando and Santa Clarita valleys, and Interstate 5 and a railroad line share Newhall Pass.
 The Santa Susana Pass (containing SR 118) connects the Simi and San Fernando valleys, and separates the Santa Susana Mountains from the Simi Hills to the south.
 Santa Susana Pass State Historic Park is located in the Simi Hills, just south of the Santa Susana Pass, at the northwestern edge of the San Fernando Valley.
 The Santa Susana Mountains are not as steep or high as the San Gabriel Mountains.

 The western half of the range lies in Ventura County, and the eastern half lies in Los Angeles County.
 The southeastern slopes of the Santa Susana Mountains are part of the City of Los Angeles, and housing subdivisions, including Porter Ranch, have been built on the lower slopes of the range.
 The city of Simi Valley lies to the southwest.
 North of the range is the fast-growing city of Santa Clarita, and several large subdivisions in unincorporated Los Angeles County, including Lyons Ranch and Newhall Ranch, have been approved for development.
 The Sunshine Canyon Landfill is at the mountains' eastern end, and several canyons in the northwest corner of the range have been proposed for more landfills.

 The Santa Susana Mountains are paralleled by State Route 118 to the south and State Route 126 to the north.